 Recent engagements include the title role of Don Pasquale at Spokane Opera, which was described as “impressive“ by the Spokane Spokesman.
 His Carnegie Hall debut in La Fanciulla del West was with the Opera Orchestra of New York under the baton of Eve Queler.
 He returned to sing with the company once again in Mignon.
 He also made his Alice Tully Hall debut in Rossini’s rarely performed La cambiale di matrimonio.
 Other recent roles include Leporello in Don Giovanni, the Bonze in Madama Butterfly at Shreveport Opera and Don Bartolo in Le Nozze di Figaro with Connecticut Grand Opera.

 In concert Mr. Casas was the bass soloist in the Verdi Requiem with the New York Choral Society and with the Litchfield County Choral Union.
 He also appeared with the Idaho Falls Symphony in a Verdi and Wagner bicentennial gala.
 He has sung the Bass solos in the Beethoven Ninth Symphony in Austin, Texas and the Brahms Requiem with the Monmouth Chorus and Orchestra in Red Bank, New Jersey.
 Other oratorio and concert appearances include performances with the New Haven, Meriden and Princeton Symphony Orchestras and a gala performance with Orchestra Miami, celebrating the 200th Anniversary of Ricordi.

-Casas is an alumnus of Yale University’s School of Music and The University of Texas at Austin.
-He was an apprentice artist at Des Moines Metro Opera, the Virginia Opera and twice at the Santa Fe Opera.
+Casas is an alumnus of Yale University and The University of Texas at Austin.
+He was an apprentice artist at Des Moines Metro Opera, Virginia Opera and twice at the Santa Fe Opera.
 Rubin Casas studies voice with Dr. Julian Kwok.